TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.1.LCLAE/README.md

 sed -i -e 's/^/7 /' ref_yellow.h
 ```

-Next, we will call local ancestry using LCLAE's `filtbaboon2c` and `geno_lik2` functions, for each individual and each chromosome, using a sliding window approach.
-Again, in these scripts, you will need to specify the total number of individuals in the vcf after calling the filtbaboon2c function (currently XXX is used as a placeholder for this number).
-After running LCLAE for each individual-chromosome combination, post-process the output files by: (1) adding the appropriate chromosome number as a column in each file, (2) merging all chromosomes for each individual into a single file per individual, (3) replacing the individual's sample number with their id in the file name, (4) adding the individual's id as a column in the file, (5) using majority rule for calling the ancestry state at each ancestry informative site, and (6) assembling ancestry tracts.
-The resulting ancestry tracts for all Amboseli individuals will be made available on Zenodo as `amboseli_LCLAE_tracts.txt`.
+Next, we call local ancestry using LCLAE's `filtbaboon2c` and `geno_lik2` functions, for each individual and each chromosome, using a sliding window approach.
+Again, in these scripts,the total number of individuals in the vcf needs to be specified after calling the filtbaboon2c function (currently XXX is used as a placeholder for this number).
+After running LCLAE for each individual-chromosome combination, we post-process the output files by: (1) adding the appropriate chromosome number as a column in each file, (2) merging all chromosomes for each individual into a single file per individual, (3) replacing the individual's sample number with their id in the file name, (4) adding the individual's id as a column in the file, (5) using majority rule for calling the ancestry state at each ancestry informative site, and (6) assembling ancestry tracts.
+The resulting ancestry tracts for all Amboseli individuals are available on Zenodo (doi://10.5281/zenodo.5199534) as `amboseli_LCLAE_tracts.txt`.

 ```console
 # run LCLAE's filtbaboon2c and geno_lik2 to call local ancestry for each chromosome and individual